Skip to main content

 The primary axes of this system, such as the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive hormones like testosterone and estrogen, and the Hypothalamic-Pituitary-Adrenal (HPA) axis, which manages the stress hormone cortisol, are in constant communication.
 They work together to maintain a state of dynamic equilibrium known as homeostasis.

-Chronic stress, poor nutrition, and inadequate sleep can disrupt this delicate balance, leading to the very symptoms that programs aim to address.
+Chronic stress, poor nutrition, and inadequate sleep can disrupt this delicate balance, leading to the very symptoms that corporate wellness programs aim to address.
 A program that focuses solely on surface-level metrics without acknowledging these underlying biological drivers is like trying to fix a complex engine by only polishing the exterior.
 To truly reclaim your vitality, the conversation must go deeper, connecting the external incentives offered by your employer to the internal systems that dictate your health.

 Intermediate